 - Developing an assurance and implementation plan to ensure smooth deployment and use of the new smart technology.

-These are some of the themes that we would look at to determine the best smart use cases for your town.
+These are some of the themes that we would look at to determine the best smart use cases for your area.
 For example, Smart Mobility theme includes looking at smart parking, smart shared cycling infrastructure and other public transport solutions.

 Get in touch to receive our brochure with the full Smart Places framework and hear how FarrPoint could help you develop a smart places strategy.